Anxiety and depression

 Ways to help yourself

 There are lots of self-help strategies that may help you to feel better emotionally.
-These including getting some exercise, joining a self-help or support group, or trying relaxation techniques like relaxation, visualisation or meditation.
+These include getting some exercise, joining a self-help or support group, or trying relaxation techniques like relaxation, visualisation or meditation.

 Some people find complementary therapies like hypnotherapy, aromatherapy or reflexology helpful too.